 NEITHER THE SECURITIES AND EXCHANGE COMMISSION NOR ANY STATE SECURITIES COMMISSION HAS APPROVED OR DISAPPROVED OF THIS TRANSACTION OR THE AKAMAI COMMON STOCK TO BE ISSUED IN THE MERGER, OR DETERMINED THAT THE PROXY STATEMENT/PROSPECTUS IS ACCURATE OR COMPLETE.
 ANY REPRESENTATION TO THE CONTRARY IS A CRIMINAL OFFENSE.

-The proxy statement/prospectus is dated mailed to INTERVU stockholders on or about
+The proxy statement/prospectus is dated March 21, 2000, and was first mailed to INTERVU stockholders on or about March 21, 2000.